 Find people with disabilities, with a range of characteristics.
 See Getting a Range of Users and Working with Users below.

-Early on, learn about general issues related to what you are developing, e.g., websites, web tools, standards, or other products.
-Ask people to show you websites or related products that work well for them.
+Learn about general issues related to the type of product you are developing (website, web application, authoring tool, standard, etc.).
+Ask people to show you related products that work well for them.
 Then, ask them to show you problems in products that do not work well.
 Ask lots of questions to help you understand the accessibility issues.

 Including Users in Implementation